ceejbot/economics-of-package-management/slides.md

 # [fit] our common registry of shared code
 # [fit] is owned by a __private company__

 ^ But all of _that_ is wholly owned by a VC-funded private company.
+This is the thing we've given away.

 ---